-&lt;sup>77 Tucker, 'The linguistic', 28.
+77 Tucker, 'The linguistic', 28.

-&lt;sup>78 Fabian, Language.
+78 Fabian, Language.

-&lt;sup>79 Jackson, Behind, 113; Rhodes House Library, Oxford MSS Perham 549/5 ff.
+79 Jackson, Behind, 113; Rhodes House Library, Oxford MSS Perham 549/5 ff.
 1-2, DC Tracey, 'A Case of Poison', Yei, 31 Dec.
 1939, 31.

-&lt;sup>80 In contrast, see B. N. Lawrence, E. L. Osborn, and R. L. Roberts (eds.), Intermediaries, Interpreters, and Clerks: African Employees in the Making of Colonial Africa (Madison, WI, 2006).
+80 See B. N. Lawrence, E. L. Osborn, and R. L. Roberts (eds.), Intermediaries, Interpreters, and Clerks: African Employees in the Making of Colonial Africa (Madison, WI, 2006).

-&lt;sup>81 SSNA EP 66.D.8, DC Juba to Governor Equatoria, 30 Jan.
+81 SSNA EP 66.D.8, DC Juba to Governor Equatoria, 30 Jan.
 1948.

-&lt;sup>82 The latter point is argued by R. Kevlihan, 'Beyond creole nationalism? language policies, education and the challenge of state building in post-conflict southern Sudan', Ethnopolitics, 6:4 (2007), 514.
+82 The latter point is argued by R. Kevlihan, 'Beyond creole nationalism? language policies, education and the challenge of state building in post-conflict southern Sudan', Ethnopolitics, 6:4 (2007), 514.

-&lt;sup>83 See also James, 'Sudan'.
+83 See also James, 'Sudan'.

-<extract With the opening of roads and the protection given to travellers, it has spread throughout the Southern Sudan, its pronunciation varying from tribe to tribe.
-It also had - and still has in some areas - a great prestige as being the language best calculated to win favour with the police ...
-Ultimately, of course, it was a useful language to know, should one's case come before the District Commissioner, since it enabled the plaintiff to evade the court interpreter, who was not always to be trusted to translate fairly unless well bribed. </extract>
+areas - a great prestige as being the language best calculated to win favour with the police ...
+Ultimately, of course, it was a useful language to know, should one's case come before the District Commissioner, since it enabled the plaintiff to evade the court interpreter, who was not always to be trusted to translate fairly unless well bribed.84

 While literacy in English did remain restricted, spoken South Sudanese Arabic could be more easily acquired, especially through interaction in the small towns and markets.
 Again this demonstrates the blurring of boundaries, as the colonial government sought - but largely failed - to prevent such interaction or to keep people out of the towns.
 Even in the predominantly Dinka-speaking districts of Rumbek and Yirrol, administrators reported recurring struggles to evict 'rural' people from the town and to combat the influence of 'detribalised' and 'Arabic speaking' townspeople, including women beer sellers, schoolboys and young men, chiefs, and the families of government employees.
-Officials reiterated that South Sudanese Arabic had taken hold as a result of the necessity of and demand for 'a common means of communication', not just between government and people, but to enable 'intercourse at Government centres between people speaking different languages'.
+So Officials reiterated that South Sudanese Arabic had taken hold as a result of the necessity of and demand for 'a common means of communication', not just between government and people, but to enable 'intercourse at Government centres between people speaking different languages'.
 As we have seen, linguists increasingly define creolisation as the development of a main and necessary language in just such contexts.